-By nature, people are trusting and want to believe in each other.
+Nobody wants to become a crime victim.
+However, by nature people are trusting and want to believe in each other.
 This simple fact makes it easy for criminals to find victims.
-Exploiting human trust allows criminal enterprise to use social engineering tactics to steal from their victims.
+Manipulating human trust allows criminal enterprise to use social engineering tactics to steal from their victims.

 eBay auction fraud appears to be commonplace.
 Common tactics include the seller canceling the auction but sending any bidders an email offering the item for “Second Chance” sale.
 They will then spoof an email appearing to be from eBay offering protections on the sale.
+Or as the example below shows, inject fake pages into legitimate websites.
 This gives the appearance the transaction is taking place with eBay’s blessing.
 The victim will send payment and never receive the item.

 The premise of check scams is the same but represented in different ways.
-A cashier’s check is sent to the victim who deposits it into their bank account and then sends a portion of those funds on to another person while keeping a portion for themselves.
-The cashier’s check is fraudulent and the victim has to cover the funds they thought they deposited.
+First, a cashier’s check is sent to the victim.
+The victim then deposits the cashiers check into their bank account.
+Next, the victim sends a portion of the funds from the cashiers check to another person.
+However, in reality, the cashier’s check is fraudulent, and the victim has to cover the funds they thought they deposited.

-One victim in this type of scam was recruited after he put posted his resume on a well known job placement website.
+One crime victim in this type of scam was recruited after he posted his resume on a well known job placement website.
 He received a job offer to become a “money handler”.
 His job was to receive mailed checks, deposit them into his account, keep 10% and send the rest to another person.
 When asked why the first person couldn’t send the check directly to the third person, the victim replied that the business was legitimate since it came from a reputable website.
-The victim refused to believe he was scammed and that it was just the first check that was bad.
+However, the victim refused to believe he was scammed, insisting it was just the first check that was bad.

-The example scams all have an element of Social Engineering to them.
+These example scams all have an element of social engineering to them.
 They make the victims believe something when the reality is completely different.
 They are all preying on a specific victim motivation.
 These cases are all about money, so the victim wants to get a good deal or earn the easy money.